jixiaojie/CarND-Controls-PID/README.md

 [video](./Docs/video_p.mp4)

 I: 0.002906
-I(integral), Because parameter P will cause the vehicle to swing up and down near the reference trajectory, so add parameter I to reduce the amplitude of the swing, so that the vehicle can smoothly approach the reference trajectory.
+I (integral): Because parameter P will cause the vehicle to swing up and down near the reference trajectory, so add parameter I to reduce the amplitude of the swing, so that the vehicle can smoothly approach the reference trajectory.
 Here is a image for parameter I:
 <div class="test">
 <img src="Docs/image_i.png" width="600" />